 It’s no secret that I love Kahoot!
 Earlier this year I had the chance to speak at their session at iPadpalooza in Austin.
-I love how the Kahoot iPad app (and web tool) can be used in shared screen classrooms to promote engagement and check for understanding as a #FormativeTech tool.
+I love how the Kahoot iPad app (and web tool) can be used in shared screen classrooms.
+It can promote engagement and check for understanding as a #FormativeTech tool.

 The team at Kahoot just released a new iPad app.
 You can still use Kahoot on any web browser but now there is a dedicated app for students using iPads.
 Kahoot is a quizzing and polling tool that lets teachers push questions out to students.
-Instead of asking kids to simply answer multiple choice questions, Kahoot creates an interactive, lively environment in elementary, middle school and high school classrooms.
+Kahoot doesn’t just ask kids to simply answer multiple choice questions.
+Kahoot creates an interactive, lively environment in elementary, middle school and high school classrooms.

-- Build background knowledge: Before kicking off a unit of study introduce new concepts through quiz questions.
-You might show a picture and have students guess an answer and then discuss the answer with them to help build background knowledge on a topic.
+Build background knowledge: Before kicking off a unit of study introduce new concepts through quiz questions.
+You might show a picture and have students guess an answer.
+Then you can discuss the answer with them to help build background knowledge on a topic.
 You can upload images in Kahoot that correspond to each question so students can view an image before choosing an answer.

 I’m sure you love Kahoot too!
 If you’ve used this quizzing tool before, please add you favorite way to use Kahoot in the comments below.